Get instant quote

 Specify tolerances only when necessary.

-Defining tight tolerances increases the cost of machining a feature, so it should only be done when absolutely necessary.
-If a specific tolerance is not defined on the technical drawing, the parts are machined using the standard tolerance (± 0.125mm or better).
-This is sufficient for most non-critical features.
+Tight tolerances increase machining cost and should be applied only when required.
+If a specific tolerance is not defined on the technical drawing, parts are machined to the standard tolerance (±0.125 mm or better), which is sufficient for most noncritical features.

 To minimize cost:

-• Define a single datum (e.g. the cross-section of two edges) as a reference for all dimensions with tolerances.
+• Use a single datum, for example the intersection of two edges, as the reference for all toleranced dimensions.

-Pro tip: Use Geometric Dimensioning and Tolerancing (GD&T) in technical drawings to reduce the cost of CNC machining.
-GD&T includes features such as flatness, straightness, circularity, and true position.
-It often defines a looser tolerance, although it requires advanced design knowledge to apply effectively.
+Pro tip: Use geometric dimensioning and tolerancing (GD&T) on technical drawings to reduce CNC machining costs.
+GD&T controls features such as flatness, straightness, circularity, and true position.
+It often allows looser size tolerances while meeting function, but it requires advanced design knowledge to apply effectively.

 7. Minimize the number of machine setups